JumpmanYouKnow/JavaNotes/README.md

 ### 2. Multi-threading
 Primitive types gurantees thread-safety
-Objects doesn't
+Immutable objects are thread-safe, but mutable objects are not.

-Java string is thread-safe, but stringbuffer is not
+For example, String is thread-safe, Stringbuffer is not.

 ### 3. String pool
 ```java